 Slovenia can be named as Earth’s paradise where everything can be put on your hands and where you can experience lots of things in one country.

-As you start your travel, you will realize that there are many exciting places to visit in Slovenia such as snowy peaks, greenish-blue rivers, lakes with hot springs, and impressive buildings which have reflections of charming Slovenian culture and many more.
+As you start your travel, you will realize that there are many exciting places to visit in Slovenia such as snowy peaks, greenish-blue rivers, lakes with hot springs, and impressive buildings that have reflections of charming Slovenian culture and many more.

 It seems like everyone will find what they want to do in a country where diversity takes place not only in the culture but also in its traditions, history, and Slovenian food.

 Some of the people would probably wonder where Slovenia is – well, the country is located in northern Balkans and has borders with Italy (west), Austria (north), Hungary (northeast), and Croatia (south).
 It is a perfect location if you want to start your Slovenia travel from any of these countries.